mrismanaziz/Reforestation/README.md

-## Yesterday I confused the words "jacuzzi" and "yakuza".
-Now I'm in hot water with the Japanese mafia.
+## I went to a book store and asked the saleswoman where the Self Help section was, she said if she told me it would defeat the purpose.